Education in Ghana: 20th–21st century

-The year 1987 marked the beginning of a new series of reforms: the military coup of Jerry Rawlings in 1981 had been followed by a period of relative political stability and opened the way to broader international support.
-The Rawlings government had gathered enough funds from numerous countries and international organizations (including the World Bank) to afford massive changes to the education system.
+The year 1987 marked the beginning of a new series of reforms: the military coup of Jerry Rawlings in 1981 had been followed by a period of more political stability and opened the way to broader international support.
+The Rawlings government had gathered enough funds from countries and international organizations (including the World Bank) to afford changes to the education system.
 The 1987 Education Act aimed at turning the 1974 Dozbo committee's measures into reality: a national literacy campaign was launched, pre-tertiary education was reduced from 17 to 12 years and vocational education appeared in junior high schools.
 Education was made compulsory from the ages of 6 to 14.
-The reform succeeded in imposing a new education structure, as well as in increasing enrollment and the number of schools.
+The reform succeeded in imposing a new education structure, and in increasing enrollment and the number of schools.
 Yet the promise of universal access to basic education was not fulfilled.
 Vocational programmes were also considered a failure.
 The return to constitutional rule in 1992, still under Rawlings government, gave a new impulse by reclaiming the duty of the state to provide a free and compulsory basic education for all.
 The local government Act of 1993 initiated the decentralization in education administration, by transferring power to district assemblies.
 The Free, Compulsory and Universal Basic Education (FCUBE) provided an action plan for the period 1996–2005, focusing on bridging the gender gap in primary schools, improving teaching materials, and improving teachers' living conditions.
 It was later completed through acts like the creation of the Council for Technical and Vocational Education and Training in 2006 (to promote vocational education), and the founding of the national accreditation board in 2007, introducing a national accreditation for all tertiary level institutions.
-In 2007–08, the two years in kindergarten were added to the FCUBE (which is now from the ages of 4 to 14).
+In 2007–08, the two years in kindergarten were added to the FCUBE (which is later from the ages of 4 to 14).